Waldino Aguirre: Career

 He was born in Tablada neighborhood, in the city of Rosario.
 From humble beginnings, he spent a lot of time in the fields since he was a child, first at the Club La Aurora and later at Central Córdoba.
 He played as inside-left forward; When Vicente de la Mata was traded to Independiente, Aguirre started to play in the Central Córdoba senior team, which contested tournaments organised by "Asociación Rosarina de Fútbol".
-In 1939 he won the Torneo del Litoral, which was played in response to the incorporation of Rosario Central and Newell's Old Boys to the Primera División, the top league of Argentina; Aguirre played the last minutes v Unión de Santa Fe (2-1 win).
+In 1939 he won the Torneo del Litoral, which was played in response to the incorporation of Rosario Central and Newell's Old Boys to the Primera División, the top league of Argentina; Aguirre played the last minutes v Unión de Santa Fe (2–1 win).

 His good performances called the attention of Rosario Central, which hired him.
 He made a successful debut against Club Atlético Platense on 6 April 1941, scoring the winning goal for Central.
 In that first season Aguirre scored a total of 10 goals; Despite his goal accuracy, Rosario Central was relegated to Primera B Metropolitana, the second division by then.

-In 1942 he was topscorer of the Second Division with 32 goals in 27 games, helping the team return to Primera with Rosario Central winning the title.
+In 1942 he was top scorer of the Second Division with 32 goals in 27 games, helping the team return to Primera with Rosario Central winning the title.
 Aguirre shared duties with other notable players such as Rubén Bravo, Bernardo Vilariño, Ernesto Vidal, and Ángel De Cicco.
 This offensive line was prolific in goals, as the Canallas scored 118 goals in all 32 games they played.
 Aguirre made six goals against Nueva Chicago (12–1) and Sportivo Dock Sud (9–0) in the same game, and four versus Almagro (6–3).

 In the return of Central to the top division, Aguirre scored 7 goals in the 1943 season.
 The following year he played 12 matches and scored 3 goals, until he broke his leg, a serious injure that put him out of the fields for the rest of the season.

-Aguirre returned during the 1945 season, scoring 21 goals in 29 games, fighting hand-to-hand with Ángel Labruna, who was finally the topscorer of the season with 25 goals.
+Aguirre returned during the 1945 season, scoring 21 goals in 29 games, fighting hand-to-hand with Ángel Labruna, who was finally the top scorer of the season with 25 goals.
 He also scored his first goal in the Rosario derby; it was on April 29, with Central winning 2–0 at Gigante de Arroyito.
-In the 1946 season, Aguirre was a keyplayer for Central, along with other strikers that had showed up like Federico Federico Geronis and Benjamín Santos.
+In the 1946 season, Aguirre was a key player for Central, along with other strikers that had shown up like Federico Federico Geronis and Benjamín Santos.